 Next, click on Themes if it's not already selected.

-On the right side of your current theme, click the three dots, and hit Edit HTML/CSS.
+Click the three dots on the right side of your current theme and then Edit HTML/CSS.

 Under Layouts, click on theme.liquid.